ioak-io/mythos/README.md

-# Testgenie - Zettelkasten-inspired Note-Taking Platform
+# Mythos - Zettelkasten-inspired Note-Taking Platform

 A dynamic note-taking system designed to foster idea connections through clusters.
 It harnesses artificial intelligence to intuitively link related notes, transforming information into a coherent network of interconnected ideas.